 The content and layout are kings, so make sure they are well-designed and user-friendly.
 A user-friendly layout helps in building customer engagement.

 Users are becoming more comfortable with dark mode by default.
 Make sure your templates are visually appealing in dark and light modes.

 6. Always have a link to unsubscribe at the bottom of your email

-The bottom end of your email template should always have an option to unsubscribe.
-When you add an unsubscribe button to the list you add more relevancy for yourself and avoid annoying users.
+The bottom end of your email template should always have the option to unsubscribe.
+When you add an unsubscribe button to the list, add more relevancy for yourself and avoid annoying users.

 What are the best practices for a drip email campaign?

 Email drip campaigns are successful because of their relevance and rely on the customer trigger to send.
 The motive is to provide value to the customers, and here are some best practices you can follow:

 1. Have a clear targeted message